sgp2022/sgp2022.github.io/content/program.md

         affiliation: Brown University
     abstract: |
                 There are many representations for 3D shapes: triangle meshes, point clouds, parametric surfaces, signed distance fields, and so on.
 Different representations may be better for certain tasks: acquisition, editing, rendering, etc. In recent years, the space of possible 3D shape representations has been a topic of much discussion because of a new task: machine learning.
 Specifically, researchers have been exploring the following question: which 3D shape representations are best for learning from data?
                 In this course, we'll discuss a 3D shape representation with an old history that has been receiving renewed attention in today's learning-based era: programs.
 Programs (i.e. executable symbolic descriptions of a structure) have several properties that make them attractive for learning.
 For example, they can be constructed such that they cannot represent certain undesirable geometric artifacts that often plague learning-based systems, and their discrete symbolic nature makes them well-suited for processing with powerful neural language models such as Transformers.

-                Specifically, this course will cover:
+                Specifically, this course will cover the following, and we'll conclude with some thoughts on current open problems in this field as well as ideas for new graduate students to pursue.

-                \- Learning problems/tasks involving program representations (visual program induction, generative modeling)
+                1) Learning problems/tasks involving program representations (visual program induction, generative modeling)

-                \- Domain-specific languages (DSLs) for shape modeling: current popular choices and considerations to make when choosing/designing one for your own project
+                2) Domain-specific languages (DSLs) for shape modeling: current popular choices and considerations to make when choosing/designing one for your own project

-                \- Machine learning model architectures for learning/processing program representations
+                3) Machine learning model architectures for learning/processing program representations

-                \- Algorithms for supervised and unsupervised learning of program representations for 3D shapes
+                4) Algorithms for supervised and unsupervised learning of program representations for 3D shapes

-                We'll conclude with some thoughts on current open problems in this field as well as ideas for new graduate students to pursue."
   - title: 3D Morphable Face Models
     teaser: /images/default_thumbnail.jpg
     speakers: